 She unzipped the duffel bag and dug around inside.
 “You know, I don’t think boys know what love is until much later in life.
 I mean, think about it.
 Little girls are holding and rocking baby dolls while little boys are crashing toy cars and trucks into the sidewalk.
 We’re trained to love from the time we’re born.
 Then we get a boyfriend and all we want to do is love, but all he knows how to do is crash you into the sidewalk.
 Can’t blame him, I guess.
 He’s had no training.”

 She pulled out a ten-inch fillet knife in a sheath and laid it on the dashboard.
-My eyes widened.
+My eyes widened, and my heart raced a bit.
 She continued digging.

-“From what I understand, things are changing in that area,” I said.
+“From what I understand, things are improving in that area,” I said.
 “There are just as many boys playing with dolls and girls crashing trucks.”

 She struck a match and lit her cigarette.
 In seconds, I knew it wasn’t tobacco.
 If I got pulled over, I was screwed.
-She inhaled deeply and held it in.
-Then steadily blew the smoke out.
+She inhaled deeply, held it in, then steadily blew the smoke out.

 “Why is it so quiet in here?
 Don’t you have any good music?”

-“I have lots of great music, and I’ll bet your parents would love all of it,” I said.
+“I have lots of great music.
+I’ll bet your parents would love all of it,” I said.
 “I usually listen to podcasts, though.
 Not very exciting.
 I apologize.”

-“If you could have a superpower, what would it be?” she asked.
+“If you could have any superpower, what would it be?” she asked.

 “I don’t know.
 Something where I could make lots of money, I suppose.
 Invisibility.
 I could go into a bank and take as much money as I wanted, and no one would ever see me.”